 Soft Inflatable Boats

-SIBs are the lightest and most controllable inflatable boats, give them an undoubted advantage in shallow water.
+SIBs are the lightest and most controllable inflatable boats, giving them an undoubted advantage in shallow waters.
 They are easy to assemble and transport with a flexible keel and a durable transom.
 The draft of the Soft Inflatable Boat is affected by the weight with which it is loaded and the uniformity of its distribution.
 Usually, the draft is 1 to 2 feet.
 This is a good indicator for passing at shallow depths.
 But it is worth remembering that the soft floor is easy to scratch on the stones.

 Air decks with a high-pressure inflatable bottom two layers of boat fabric are connected by tie-rods and sealed around the perimeter, which allows them to withstand increased pressure.
 This design ensures the rigidity of the soft bottom while maintaining its lightness and excellent thermal insulation in cold water.